Adrian-Ng/Adrian-Ng.github.io/_R/knn/01-knn-theory.md

 \sqrt{-1^2 + 1^2} = 1.414
 $$

-Eventually, we have the Euclidean distance for all training objects:
+Eventually, we have the Euclidean Distance for all training objects:

 $$
 \begin{array}{|c|c|}